 I know, I know, the new job’s a hassle and the kids have the flu, but don’t you owe it to yourself to take a little mental vacation?

 Would people just get used to the sound of heads going up and down as they walk and run and dance or would it drive everybody mad?
 Would the world be filled with insane people jumping up and down for the sole purpose of making their accordion necks make noise?

 The deaf would be envied.

 Is that what you’re saying to yourself every time you miss the chance to feel whimsy?
 That the days aren’t really passing and you can get them back and you’ll always have time later on to appreciate a witty observation.
 That there won’t come a day when party time and potty time will elicit the same enthusiasm.

 Go to any comedy club and you will literally see people trying not to laugh.
 They paid money to watch a comedian and yet there they sit trying not to laugh.
-Are they afraid that if they laugh they will set off their accordion neck and everyone will turn to see what the ruckus is about?
-Do they worry that laughing will leave lines around their mouth like an embarrassing stain on their shirt?
+Are they afraid that if they laugh they will set off their accordion necks and everyone will turn to see what the ruckus is about?
+Do they worry that laughing will leave lines around their mouths like embarrassing stains on their shirts?